Columbium41/My-Blogs/README.md

 - Basics of creating models using the Rails console
 - Basics of validating data
 - Basics of creating forms with Rails
+- Basics of sign-in/sign-out controllers
+- How to use session cookies to retrieve prevous login sessions
+- Handling form errors

 ## Installation
 TODO: Add installation steps